-As part of The Nature Conservancy’s global network of over 600 scientists, our team collaborates with our peers on a variety of innovative projects ranging from improvements to The Nature Conservancy’s conservation framework to plans for fostering the resilience of natural systems in the face of a changing climate.
+As part of The Nature Conservancy’s global network of over 600 scientists, our science team collaborates with our peers on a variety of projects ranging from improvements to The Nature Conservancy’s conservation framework to plans for fostering the resilience of natural systems in the face of a changing climate.

 Read about our Tennessee Director of Science, Sally Palmer.